-We all have times where we run into unexpected expense, from car repairs to dental work and just about anything in between.
+We all have times where we run into unexpected expenses, from car repairs to dental work and just about anything in between.
 When you need a little extra cash to get through to your next payday, there is the option of taking out a bad credit cash loan.

 Can I obtain a payday loan with bad credit?

 Payday lenders operate with different lending criteria to other institutions, such as major banks, which is the main reason they can offer loans to borrowers with negative marks on their credit file.
 Payday lenders consider your employment situation, how much you earn, or whether you receive Work and Income payments.
 They look at the last 90 days of your bank statements to see if you’re eligible for a loan.

 If your credit rating is dreadful, but you still have a regular income, a no credit check payday loan may be something to consider.

 The requirements vary from each institution, but you usually need to meet the following criteria:

 - A New Zealand citizen or permanent resident